I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nc-ndis-protocol_cl_close_af_complete.md

 Specifies the final status of the client-initiated request to close the address family, which can
      be one of the following:

+#### NDIS_STATUS_SUCCESS

+The address family was closed.
+The
+       <i>NdisAfHandle</i> that represented the open address family, which the client stored in its
+       <i>ProtocolAfContext</i> area, is now invalid.

+#### NDIS_STATUS_FAILURE

+Either the AF has associated VC(s) and/or registered SAP(s) that the client must release before
+       attempting to close the AF, or the client called
+       <b>NdisClCloseAddressFamily</b> twice because NDIS discovered that the AF state was marked as
+       "closing."

 `ProtocolAfContext`